-After twenty-one years of intensive study, Kelsang Wangmo, a German-born Tibetan Buddhist nun, has become the first woman to receive the prestigious geshe degree.
-Amy Yee reports on her unlikely and courageous journey.
+In 2012, after twenty-one years of intensive study, Kelsang Wangmo, a German-born Tibetan Buddhist nun, has become the first woman to receive the prestigious geshe degree.
+In this report from the Buddhadharma archive, Amy Yee recounts her unlikely and courageous journey.

 The courtyard thronged with the commotion of more than a hundred red-robed, foot-stamping, hand-clapping, logicshouting Tibetan Buddhist monks in Dharamsala on a brisk afternoon in March 1994.
 In the midst of this cacophonous debate in northern India was Kelsang Wangmo, a Germanborn Buddhist nun.
 She was twenty-three, it was her first debate—and she didn’t speak Tibetan.
 Had she felt nervous or overwhelmed?
 Not at all, she recalls, exclaiming, “I loved it!”